blUeBUg200/soc-operations/README.md

 - Techniques we can degrade and deceive
 - Techniques we can deny

-Based on the above we might endup with few TTPs remained untouched by all categories (deny, detect, deceive or degarde).
+Based on the above we might end up with few TTPs remained untouched by all categories (deny, detect, deceive or degrade).
 A detailed research should be conducted against the list and threat-informed decisions need to be made (either enable logging or purchase of new security controls)

 > Topic Reference(s): [MITRE Navigator](https://mitre-attack.github.io/attack-navigator/)